lentiancn/open-docs/README.md

 | French | fr | Français |
 | Korean | ko | 한국어 |

 Each project folder contains complete documentation in all 9 languages.
 The documentation is continuously being collected and updated.
-If you need support for additional languages, please contact us.
+If you need support for additional languages, please contact me.

 ## Donations